New to our town?

 The Abbey Grounds

-This extensive parkland behind Cirencester Parish Church was private land until the 1950s, when it came into the hands of the Urban District Council (now the Town Council).
+This extensive parkland behind Cirencester Parish Church was private land until the 1950s, when it was given to the Urban District Council (now the Town Council) by the Chester-Master family of Abbey Home Farm.
 As the name implies, a large abbey stood here until Henry VIII seized all church lands for himself.
 The Abbey was torn down, it is said the foundations of many town buildings were made from its stones.
-Its outline is marked in stones set into the grass (our Millennium Project).
-A major project [not led by CAHS, but by a group containing several CAHS members] took place in 2017 to celebrate 900 years since the Abbey was founded in 1117.
-A leaflet describing the grounds is available from the Museum and Town council offices.
-CAHS recently helped funding two newer display boards in the Abbey grounds.
-The grounds also contain the only remaining part of the original Roman walls.
-The only remaining building from the abbey period is the “Norman Arch” at the northern end of the park.
-A good walk is to be had from here by crossing the dual carriageway on foot and continuing northwards into the “Hare Bushes”
+Its outline is now marked in stones set into the grass.
+A major project took place in 2017 to celebrate 900 years since the Abbey was founded in 1117.
+Money raised by this project paid for the statue of the abbey builders and the Monastic herb garden.
+The grounds also contain the only exposed part of the original Roman walls.
+The only remaining building from the Abbey period is the ‘Norman Arch’ at the northern end of the park.
+A good walk is to be had from here by crossing the dual carriageway on foot and continuing northwards into the ‘Hare Bushes’, a permissive path courtesy of Abbey Home Farm.

 The Abbey of St Mary, Cirencester